Flute Lesson Syllabus 2018–19

 For graduate students:

-Please choose four NEW selections from any of the above.
+Please consult with me (at the beginning of the academic year) in choosing four selections from any of the above.

 Practice I suggest daily practice be proportioned as follows: